FAQs

 The Selection process consists of rigorous multi-stage review of applications, including use of detailed rubrics, individual review, contextual research, and collaborative deliberations among application reviewers and Selection Committee members.
 Candidates will be informed of the status of their candidacy approximately six to seven weeks after submitting their application, including details on Selection Days in Montreal, if invited for interviews.

 Following a multi-stage review of applications, up to 20 shortlisted candidates will be invited and funded to attend a two-day Selection process.
 Selection takes place at a centrally located hotel in Montreal.
 All shortlisted candidates must make themselves available to attend Selection.
 Travel within Canada will be arranged to arrive on the evening prior and depart on the morning following.
-International travel will not be arranged by the program.
+International travel will not be arranged or covered by the program.

 Selection consists of interactive group activities with the other candidates along with an individual panel interview with members of the Selection Committee.
-Activities require reading, writing,speaking and some light physical activities.
+Activities require reading, writing, speaking and some light physical activities.
 Candidates who have specific learning accommodations are requested to indicate this upon being shortlisted, and alternative activities will be chosen to ensure all candidates’ accessibility.
 Requests made for specific accommodations will in no way impact candidates’ eligibility for the Fellowship.

 The Fellowship is a full-time, primary commitment for the duration of the program year.
 Additional commitments that will compete or interfere with your ability to devote time and energy to the Fellowship are strongly discouraged.
-Fellows are not permitted to hold additional academic, volunteer, professional, or work commitments during the Fellowship year, except in exceptional circumstances, with written approval by Program Staff.
+Fellows are not permitted to hold additional academic, volunteer, professional, or work commitments during the Fellowship year, except in exceptional circumstances, with written approval by program staff.
 Fellows will confirm these details with program staff before accepting their offer.

 The Fellowship funding package is taxable.
 Tax is not deducted at the source.
 The Fellowship does not provide tax advice to Fellows.
 The tax implications of the Fellowship are the sole responsibility of the Fellow.
 It is recommended that Fellows consult and rely upon the advice of their own counsel, accountant, tax advisor, or other advisor(s).